Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **5 Skill Clause** - Every unit can only have up to 5 skills equipped.
 - **Equipment Clause**
 	- Only lv.
 1~27 gears are allowed to use.
 Exceptions: lv.
-30 cudgels are also allowed.
+30 cudgels and Lv.
+28 bows, xbows are allowed.
 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
-	- You may not use anti-undead weapons to attack the undead.
+	- **You may not use anti-undead weapons to attack the undead.**
 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 6 or 8. (optional)
 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
 Similarly, 7-8 units for 10 units, 6 units for 8 units.